June 01, 2015 2 Comments

 So when treating it’s vitally important to carefully spray around parapets, overhangs, eves, door and window surrounds, and so on.
 Ideally, if the customer is willing to pay for it, treat the roof at the same time.
 We’ve found that when a customer understands the reasons why we suggest including the roof they often agree.

-Btw: It is equally acceptable to softwash render with Lightning Cleanze first, then follow up with Bio Cleanze to provide residual protection from re-colonisation and to continue the process of deep cleansing of the surface through time.
-It's a personal choice by the individual cleaning contractor, the nature of the job and the desires of the customer.
+Quick tip: Our approach of choice is to soft wash render with Lightning Cleanze first, then follow up with Bio Cleanze to provide residual protection from re-colonisation and continue the process of deep cleansing of the surface through time.